json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 implementations.

 This pattern is also inefficient.
-Generally, there is a single value in the object that determines which alternative to chose, but the `oneOf` pattern has no way to specify what that value is and therefore needs to evaluate the entire schema.
-This is made worse in that every alternative needs to be fully validated to ensure that only one of the alternative passes and all the others fail.
+Generally, there is a single value in the object that determines which subschema to chose, but the `oneOf` pattern has no way to specify what that value is and therefore needs to evaluate the entire schema.
+This is made worse in that every subschema needs to be fully validated to ensure that only one of the subschemas passes and all the others fail.
 This last problem can be avoided by using `anyOf` instead, but that pattern is much less used.